 Jehuda ha Leví, Abraham Ibn Ezrá and even Maimónides all lived in Lucena.

 In Jaen province the town of Ubeda has an historic synagogue.
-Sinagoga del Agua.
-The building dates back to the 14th century.
+Sinagoga del Agua, a building dates back to the 14th century.
 Inside you can see the Mikveh, the womens gallery and the arches of the synagogue.

 The only conserved Synagogue in Andalusia is in Cordoba.
 Built in 1315.
 (In Spain there are only two other ones, in Toledo).
 This synagogue is small, perhaps belonging to a family.
 It is no longer in use for worship now but it is open to visitors.